 “Wait, that guy’s bulletproof?”
 A young Gifted exclaimed.
 “How, he’s not even in our age bracket.”

-“I question it too but I relish in giving the doctors a headache,” Tango answered, smirking.
-“Does anyone else have some sort invincibility?”
+“I question it too, but I relish in giving the doctors a headache,” Tango answered, smirking.
+“Does anyone else have some sort of invincibility?”

 “M-my skin hardens when it comes into contact with sharp objects,” One girl said nervously.
 Tango gave her an encouraging smile.